 Overview: 10 Commandments of Time Tracking

 Effective time tracking is essential for church staff and volunteers to fulfill their roles and contribute to the ministry with out burning out.
+It’s also a great way to ensure effective Christian time management.
 Pastor Stress Statistics by Soul Shepherding reports that on average, seminary trained pastors last only five years in a church ministry.
 In this guide, we will explore a set of “commandments” for mastering time management within the church community.

 As church staff and volunteers, prioritizing time is crucial.
 It involves identifying and focusing on essential tasks and activities that contribute directly to the ministry’s goals.
 By giving priority to what truly matters, you can make the most of your time and have a meaningful impact on the church community.